Confederat901 rally planned in protest of statue removals

 The NAACP, civil rights, and church leaders believe otherwise.

+The NAACP, civil rights and church leaders expressed concern at press conference Friday.

+"This rally or caravan is designed to increase the hate rhetoric that has suffocated the American people for too long.
+Just as in Charlottesville, the purpose of this rally is to entice public engagement in order to use that interaction for the purpose of violence, hate speech and divisiveness," said NAACP President of the Memphis Branch Deidre Malone.
+"We encourage our citizens to stay away from this group in the downtown area or where ever you may encounter them while they are in our city."

-Tami Sawyer with Takeemdown901 a group who fought to remove the Confederate statues says they will not counter-protest.
+Tami Sawyer with #Takeemdown901, a group who fought to remove the Confederate statues, also stated they will not counter-protest.

-“Instead we have called for a day of service.
-We will be in the community using show up Memphis. show up for Memphis,” Sawyer said.
+"Instead we have called for a day of service.
+We will be in the community," she said. ""Memphians, if this is getting under your skin, get out and show Memphis how you care about it."

-Lee Millar with the sons of Confederate soldiers says he also asked members to stay away
+Lee Millar with the Sons of the Confederate Soldiers said he also asked members to stay away.

 "Don't come to downtown Memphis don't' get involved.
 Memphis doesn't need any more turmoil," Millar said.

-Memphis police told us they are prepared to handle anything that happens and stated, “All citizens should be aware that there will be a strong presence of police, and traffic delays may be experienced in the downtown area.”
+Memphis police told us they are prepared to handle anything that happens.

 Here is police's full statement.